 United States Travel Information

-Currently, if you bring currency valued at more than $10,000 USD, you are required to fill out the Currency Reporting Form upon arrival.
+- If you bring currency valued at more than $10,000 USD, you must fill out a Currency Reporting Form upon arrival.
 This includes foreign currency but does not include credit cards with limits greater than $10,000 USD.
-Learn more on the U.S. Customs and Border Patrol’s currency website

-- The United States does not limit the amount of money you may bring with you, but your home country might.
-Check your home country’s laws about bringing money into the United States.
+- The United States does not limit the amount of money you bring, but your home country might.
+Check with your home country’s laws.

-- Exchange some of your money into U.S. dollars before you travel.
-This will ensure that you have money for transportation and food when you first arrive in the United States.
+- It is helpful to exchange some of your money into U.S. dollars before you arrive, for transportation and food costs as you travel.

 Weather & Clothing